Category Archives: dams

 Dams – Site selection, Advantages and Disadvantages

 Dams are obstructions constructed across the water bodies to control the water flow and water levels.
-Dams serve as a water source for human consumption, irrigation purpose, power generation, prevention of floods when there is a sudden discharge of floodwater.
+Dams serve as a water source for human consumption, irrigation purpose, and power generation.
+They also help prevent floods when there is a sudden discharge of floodwater.
 The water that impounds in the dams is also used for recreation purposes and industrial uses.
 They are mostly made up of rock fill or earthen.

 What are dams?